Felony Criminal Defense Attorneys Serving Killeen

 The Texas Controlled Substances Act determines the severity of drug charges according to several variables – the amount of drugs you have in your possession, the type of drug you have in your possession, its schedule classification and any aggravating circumstances.
 If it sounds confusing, that’s because it is.
 Don’t worry; our lawyers can explain any charges against you in detail.
 [Drug Charges]

 Can I expunge a DWI through pre-trial diversion?

 Yes, in Texas it’s possible to expunge your DWI charge through a diversion program.
 However, if you violate any terms of the program, you’ll be kicked out of the program and have to go back to court to face the charges against you.
 But when you do successfully fulfill the terms of the program, the court will dismiss the charges and our attorneys can file an action for expunction of your DWI.
-[DWI & Drunk Driving]
+[Felony DWI Defense]

 Can an arrest record keep me out of the military?

 Yes, it can.
 Our country has high standards for every branch of the Armed Forces, and this includes high moral character.
-Many of our clients ask us if they can join the military with a misdemeanor or felony on their records.
+Many of our clients ask us if they can join the military with a criminal charge or conviction on their records.
 Unfortunately, a criminal record can prevent you from not only enlisting in the military, but also from re-enlisting.
 In some cases, however, it may be possible to secure a waiver for certain misdemeanors.
 [Help for servicemembers]